pipwilson/charbotgreen/readme.txt

 http://www.bbc.co.uk/radio4/programmes/schedules/fm/today.json
 (see http://www.bbc.co.uk/programmes/developers#alternateserialisations)

+The original author is Libby Miller (http://nicecupoftea.org ) and the code is available on http://svn.foaf-project.org/foaftown/2009/charbotgreen/
+This fork is by Phil Wilson (http://philwilson.org/) and the code is on http://github.com/pipwilson/charbotgreen

-The author is Libby Miller, http://nicecupoftea.org The license is MIT (MIT-License.txt).
+The license is MIT (MIT-License.txt).

 There are four easy steps: